A week ago, my dog had surgery. They put this cone or “halo” on her head to minimize access to the incision.

 2. Create more open workspaces

-Most organizations have lovely offices with doors and walls the separate teams.
-While this is necessary for some spaces, organizations need to configure workspaces that foster cross-collaboration and open discussion.
+Most organizations have lovely offices with doors and walls that separate teams.
+While this is necessary for some spaces, organizations need to configure work spaces that foster cross-collaboration and open discussion.

 Ask them.
 Then, work with them to improve their work space to elevate their experience.